framecodev/image-to-header/README.md

 ## Features
 - Converts images (e.g., BMP, PNG, JPG) into a C/C++ header file.
 - Generates an array of pixel data for easy integration with Arduino projects.
+- A Graphic user interface was added for easy use.

 ## Requirements
 - Python 3.x
+- dependency
+  - ```
+    pip install pyqt5
+    pip install pillow
+    ```